 Alternative lenders exist to make credit products more accessible to business owners who’ve historically been excluded from the lending space, such as young businesses, and business owners with challenged or limited credit.

 On the downside, online loans can become expensive, and they typically feature shorter repayment periods than their bank loan counterparts.
 So while you may very well qualify for one of these loans, it’s important to crunch the numbers to ensure that you can truly afford your loan.
 But if you can, you may have access to funds through your online lender in as little as a single day—so any of the below loans are especially ideal options for business owners in need of immediate financial assistance.

 All told, a Prosperity Bank business loan can be an ideal option for business owners seeking financing for any number of projects—from the general, like working capital, to the hyper-specific, like purchasing livestock and feed for their family-owned farms.

 Ultimately, though, a Prosperity Bank business loan is only a viable option for the businesses that can actually qualify for a bank loan.
 While Prosperity Bank doesn’t disclose their eligibility requirements, if they’re like most banks we’ve seen, business owners will need to come to the table with several years of experience, strong credit scores, and high annual revenue in order for their applications to be approved.

-If you’re in the majority of business owners who can’t yet qualify for a bank loan, you may want to consider a loan from an online lender—either from the three lenders we mentioned, or from any number of reputable platforms out there these days—which generally carry much less stringent eligibility standards.
+If you’re in the majority of small business owners who can’t yet qualify for a bank loan, you may want to consider a loan from an online lender—either from the three lenders we mentioned or from any number of reputable platforms out there these days—which generally carry much less stringent eligibility standards.
 If you’re feeling overwhelmed by your options, work with a loan specialist to help you navigate the entire process, from exploration to application to funding.